Allison Baird, Speech-Language Pathologist

 Stephanie Harvey loves working with adults with post-stroke communication disorders, including aphasia, children with autism spectrum disorders and related social communication difficulties, and clients from diverse linguistic and cultural backgrounds.
 She is fluent in English and French and she has extensive experience working with bilingual children and adults.

 Stephanie graduated from the University of Winnipeg with her BA in Mathematics and French, and then taught in Malawi, Africa, for two years.
 She graduated from the University of Minnesota with an MA in Communication Disorders in 1994.
 She has 16 years’ experience working with preschool and school-aged children in English and French, before joining SpeechWorks Inc. in August 2011.
-She is registered with The College of Audiologists and Speech–Language Pathologists of Manitoba and certified by Speech-Language & Audiology Canada.
 Stephanie writes a blog at www.TalkToTheSLP.com and also writes for The Leaf and Medic Alert’s newsletter.
-Please follow the links to see her articles:
+Please follow the links to see some of her articles:

 Patricia Woodburn Speech-Language Pathologist

-Patricia’s interest and main clinical focus is in acquired neurogenic communication disorders.
-She primarily works with adults who have had strokes and who have aphasia, but she also has experience assessing and treating dementia and traumatic brain injury.
+Patricia’s main interest clinical focus is in acquired neurogenic communication disorders.
+She works with adults who have aphasia following a stroke or other brain injury, and also has experience assessing and treating dementia and traumatic brain injury.

 Patricia has an M.Sc.A. in Communication Sciences and Disorders from McGill University, is fully licensed to practice speech therapy in Manitoba, and is certified with Speech-Language and Audiology Canada (SAC).